syeddanish41/wAlnut/README.md

    - Why you want to work on wAlnut.

 4. If I e-mail you back for an interview during the interview we will discuss:
-   - Your hourly rate of $20/hour(or more based on skill level).
    - How everything will work.
-Expect to pair program with someone for 2 hours a week.
+Expect to pair program with someone for a few hours a week.
    - If we both like what we hear we will walk you through making your 1st commit to the repo's master branch!

 5. For now we are using the Git workflow model described